Violating a Protection Order in Cincinnati

 With over 20,000 successful cases and a team that is passionate about criminal defense, Joslyn Law Firm wants to work towards getting charges dropped or reduced.
 Criminal charges can upend your life and overwhelm you and your loved ones.
 We’re ready to use our knowledge of Ohio criminal law to help you fight for your rights.

 Lawyer for Protection Order Violations in Cincinnati, OH

-Were you arrested for allegedly violating the terms of a protection order in Hamilton County?
-It is in your best interest to not say anything to authorities until you have contacted Joslyn Law Firm.
+Were you arrested on charges of allegedly violating the terms of a protection order in Hamilton County?
+It is in your best interest not to say anything to authorities until you have contacted Joslyn Law Firm.

 Brian Joslyn is a criminal defense attorney in Cincinnati who represents clients in Anderson, Bridgetown, Delhi, Green, Harrison, Miamitown, Norwood, Springdale, Sycamore, and several other communities in southwest Ohio.
-Our lawyers can provide an honest and thorough evaluation of your domestic violence case when you call to schedule a free, confidential consultation.
+Our lawyers at Joslyn Law Firm can provide an honest and thorough evaluation of your domestic violence case when you call (513) 399-6289 for a free, confidential consultation.

 Ohio issues four kinds of protection orders:

 - Temporary Protection Orders (TPOs) or ex parte protection orders are issued for the protection of alleged victims before full protection order hearingshave taken place.

 - Civil Protection Orders (CPOs)are issued by Domestic Relations Courts in domestic violence cases.